-At GoHealth Urgent Care, our on-site laboratory testing capabilities can help diagnose the particular strain of food poisoning you or a loved one may be suffering.
+At urgent care, our on-site laboratory testing capabilities can help diagnose the particular strain of food poisoning you or a loved one may be suffering.
 You can walk in without an appointment, or you can check in online.
 We’ll have you back to feeling better in no time.

 Written by Sarah Thebarge, Physician Assistant